Building the relationship to deliver trust-wide consistency and confidence

 Alexandra’s positive verdict is shared by her colleagues.
 She says the approach absolutely confirms the idea that when learning capacity is improved, so does the personal level of self-esteem and self-belief in that child.

-She continues, “We were blown away by how quickly Lexonik Advance showed us the success across the Trust.
+“We were blown away by how quickly Lexonik Advance showed us the success across the Trust.
 We had high expectations, but we were new to the concept of a reading intervention and were not sure of the results we might expect.
 It unmistakably builds confidence and makes students feel more resilient.
 They’re working out ways to decode words for themselves which produces a level of assertiveness and pride.

 “What we then see, with that increased confidence, is children managing their behaviour better and coping with other aspects of the curriculum.
 What more could a teacher want for their students?”